Solicita ahora para formar parte de nuestra próxima grupo de Becados en Ciencia científicos comunitarios y líderes comunitarios.

 Sobre el proyecto

-The community would like to establish a community lending program for CO2 monitors to parents, guardians, and teachers to equip them with data and evidence and raise awareness for indoor air quality issues.
-This will be done by procuring CO2 monitors, working with local libraries to create kiosks, lending kits, and raising awareness among parents by organizing presentations and local forums.
+The community would like to establish a community lending program for indoor air quality monitors to parents, guardians, and teachers to equip them with data and evidence and raise awareness for indoor air quality issues.
+This will be done by procuring indoor air quality monitors, working with local libraries to create kiosks, lending kits, and raising awareness among parents by organizing presentations and local forums.

 Activities

-• Establish a learning kiosk in the Madison City main library
+• Establish a learning kiosk in an Alabama library

 Actors